Hachalu Hundessa riots: Background

-Events
+Aftermath

-The killing of Hachalu Hundessa, an Oromo musician and civil rights activist on 29 June 2020, sent shock waves of anger, resentment, and frustration throughout Ethiopia.
-Following his death, protesters took to the streets in the Oromia region and the capital Addis Ababa on 30 June 2020 to express their grievance and to demand justice for the death of Hachalu.
+Following Hachalu Hundessa's death, protesters took to the streets in the Oromia region and the capital Addis Ababa to express their grievance and to demand justice.

-Oromo activists have drawn parallels with the George Floyd protests in the United States, although critics argued such claims were flawed and served as an alibi for ethnically motivated violence.
 On 30 June, groups of youths roamed through neighborhoods in Addis Ababa, and public buildings and private businesses were destroyed and businesses looted.
 That same day, three explosions occurred in Addis Ababa, killing both some of the perpetrators and bystanders.
 Seven civilians and three police officers were killed, "either beaten with rocks, or shot, or [in] a series of bombings."
 At demonstrations in Adama, nine protesters were killed and another 75 were injured.

 In Ambo, Hachalu's hometown, three policemen and 78 civilians were killed in the "mayhem" surrounding his funeral, including one of Hachalu's uncles.
 At least nine of the civilians were killed by security forces.

-In Shashamane, violence was particularly widespread, with "up to 150" people killed there alone, according to the regional deputy police commissioner, Girma Gelan.
+In Shashamane, violence was particularly widespread, with "up to 150" people killed, according to the regional deputy police commissioner, Girma Gelan.
 Eye-witness reports claimed that "all but 4 or 5 buildings" in the town center had been torched, and that the Rastafari community had been targeted due to its association with the Emperor Haile Selassie.
 Witnesses who spoke with Voice of America described how shopping centres, restaurants, residences, and hotels owned by "outsiders" were attacked, including one owned by celebrated runner Haile Gebrselassie.
 (Note: Gebrselassie is however an ethnic Oromo.)
-Victims described the violence as targeted; according to Yohannes Wolde, the headmaster of a large private school, the Dinkinesh Education Center, rioters burned down three separate campuses of the school in different parts of the town, as well as his private residence, which was the only house in the area (having already fled with his family) to be attacked.
+Victims described the violence as targeted; according to Yohannes Wolde, the headmaster of a large private school, the Dinkinesh Education Center, rioters burned down three separate campuses of the school in different parts of the town, as well as his private residence, which was the only house in the area to be attacked.
 Temam Hussein, mayor of Shashamane, said that while protests had initially been peaceful, "Some [people] had an agenda to divert it into ethnic conflict and looting."
 During the Shashamane massacre, mostly Amharas, Gurages, Jamaicans (especially Rastafarians), and other civilians were attacked.

 Two people were shot to death in Chiro, while protesters in Harar toppled a statue of Ras Makonnen Wolde Mikael.
 In Adama, demonstrators set fire to the mayor's office and tried to take over the headquarters of the regional state broadcaster.
 Violence was also severe in Bale Robe, Ziway, and Negele Arsi.

-In Ziway, Amharic speakers were labelled as "neftenya" (ነፍጠኛ, lit. "rifle-bearer", connoting a settler) and were targeted for assaults, according to multiple witnesses.
+In Ziway, Amharic speakers were labelled as "neftenya" (ነፍጠኛ, and were targeted for assaults, according to multiple witnesses.